Skip to content

 • More than one circle was marked, i.e., more than one candidate was chosen

-• It was not marked
+• The ballot was not marked

-• It was marked using a means other than the lead pencil provided with the ballot paper, for example, with a pen or a marker
+• It was marked using a means other than the pencil provided with the ballot paper, for example, with a pen or a marker

 • It was not supplied by the deputy returning officer